amirh-p/amirh-p/README.md

 ###

-<h3 align="center">I'm a software engineer striving for simple yet elegant solutions...</h3>
+<h3 align="center">I'm a software engineer striving for simple and elegant solutions...</h3>

 ###